-The group will be mentored by a UC STEM faculty member and focus on preparing you for a science career.
-You can also participate in summer service and educational trips, and you can apply for some great internship opportunities.
+You will be mentored by a UC STEM faculty member and focus on preparing for a career in the STEM field.
+You can also participate in service and educational trips during the summer and apply for some great internship opportunities.

-If your goal is to use science/technology to change the world, this is an important opportunity.
-And while applying for the scholarship does take some effort, the reward is well worth it.
+If your goal is to use science/technology to change the world, this is a great first step.
+Applying for the scholarship does take some effort, but the reward is well worth it.